The Wicked Will Surely Be Punished

 Is it so easy to be perfected before God as a saint or a righteous person?
 It is a true statement that “there are no righteous upon this earth, the righteous are not in this world.”
 When you come before God, consider what you are wearing, consider your every word and action, your every thought and idea, and even the dreams that you dream every day—they are all for your own sake.
 Is this not the true state of affairs?
 “Righteousness” does not mean giving alms to others, it does not mean loving your neighbor as yourself, and it does not mean refraining from quarrels and disputes or robbing and stealing.
 Righteousness means taking God’s commission as your duty and obeying God’s orchestrations and arrangements as your heaven-sent vocation, regardless of time or place, just like all that was done by the Lord Jesus.
 This is the righteousness of which God has spoken.
 That Lot could be called righteous is because he saved the two angels sent by God without considering his own gain and loss; it can only be said that what he did at that time may be called righteous, but he cannot be called a righteous man.
 It was only because Lot had seen God that he gave his two daughters in exchange for the angels, but not all of his behavior in the past stood for righteousness.
 And so I say “there are no righteous upon this earth.”
 Even among those who are in the stream of recovery, no one can be called righteous.
 No matter how good your actions, no matter how you appear to glorify the name of God, neither hitting and cursing others, nor robbing and plundering from others, you still cannot be called righteous, for this is what a normal person is capable of having.
 What is key right now is that you do not know God.
 It can only be said that at present you have a little bit of normal humanity, but no elements of the righteousness spoken of by God, and so nothing that you do is capable of proving that you know God.

 Before, when God was in heaven, man acted in a way that was deceitful toward God.
 Today, God has been among man—no one knows how many years it has been—yet in doing things man is still going through the motions and trying to fool Him.
 Is not man much too backward in his thinking?
 It was the same with Judas: Before Jesus came, Judas would tell lies to deceive his brothers and sisters, and even after Jesus came, he still did not change; he did not know Jesus in the least, and in the end he betrayed Jesus.
 Was this not because he did not know God?
 If, today, you still do not know God, then it is possible that you may become another Judas, and following upon this, the tragedy of Jesus’ crucifixion in the Age of Grace two thousand years ago would be played out again.
 Do you not believe this?
 It is a fact!
 At present, the majority of people are in a similar situation—I may be saying this a little too soon—and such people are all playing the role of Judas.
 I am not speaking nonsense, but on the basis of fact—and you cannot but be convinced.
 Although many people make a pretense of humility, in their hearts there is nothing but a pool of dead water, a ditch of stinking water.
 Right now there are too many like this in the church, and you think I am completely unaware of this.
 Today, My Spirit decides for Me, and bears testimony for Me.
 Do you think I know nothing?
 Do you think I understand nothing of the devious thoughts within your hearts, the things you keep within your hearts?
 Is it so easy to get the better of God?
 Do you think you can treat Him in whatever way you like?
 In the past, I was worried lest you become constrained, so I kept on giving you freedom, but humanity was unable to tell that I was being good to them, and when I gave an inch they took a yard.
 Ask around among yourselves: I have almost never dealt with anyone, and have almost never lightly reprimanded anyone—yet I am very clear about the motivations and notions of man.
 Do you think God Himself, to whom God bears testimony, is a fool?
 In that case, I say you are too blind!
 I will not expose you, but let us see just how corrupt you can become.
 Let us see whether your clever little stratagems can save you, or whether trying your best to love God can save you.
 Today, I will not condemn you; let us wait until the time of God to see how He takes retribution upon you.
 I have no time for idle chitchat with you now, and I am unwilling to delay My greater work solely on your account.
 A maggot like you is not worthy of the time it would take God to deal with you—so let us see just how dissolute you can get.
-People like this do not pursue knowledge of God in the least, nor do they have the least bit of love for Him, and still they wish for God to call them righteous—is this not a joke?
+People like this do not pursue knowledge of God in the least, nor do they have the least bit of God-loving heart, and still they wish for God to call them righteous—is this not a joke?
 Because a small number of people are actually honest, I will focus only on continuing to provide life to man.
 I will only get done what I should get done today, but in the future I will bring retribution upon each person according to what they have done.
 I have said all that there is to say, for this is precisely the work I do.
 I do only what I should do, and not what I should not.
 Nevertheless, I hope that you spend more time in reflection: Exactly how much of your knowledge of God is true?
 Are you someone who has once more nailed God to the cross?
 My final words are these: Woe be unto those who crucify God.